tkan123454321-rgb/failed-business-postmortem/README.md

 *(Feel free to take a look at my old business page here: **[click here](https://www.facebook.com/cayrium?locale=vi_VN)**.)*

 But I realized that this physical system was suffering from **two fatal, unfixable bottlenecks**.
-These weren't small bugs we could just...fix — they were fundamental architectural flaws in the business pipeline itself.
+These weren't small bugs we could just...fix, they were fundamental architectural flaws in the business pipeline itself.

 That realization forced me to make a tough decision: I stopped totally, shut down the entire business in December 2024, and pivoted my life in a completely different direction.